Xanthorrhoea australis: Description

 The main way to identify Xanthorrhoea is by looking at the cross-section of the leaves.
 In the case of X. australis the cross-section is a rough diamond shape, and the colour of the leaves is a bluish-green.

 The species usually develops a rough trunk which may be branched and coloured black, the result of bushfires.
 The trunk is able to grow up to over 3 m in height with a width of up to 1 m and may be branched.
 Three specimens at the Benvie Arboretum in KwaZulu Natal, South Africa are between 10.5–12 m in height.
 The bark is thick, rough and corky.
 The plant is very slow growing and trunks only start appearing after many years.
 The long, narrow leaves are crowded together at the tops of the trunks.

 X. australis takes several years to flower, and it does not always flower annually, but in the season after a bushfire it flowers prolifically.
 The flowers appear on a spear-like spike which can grow up to 2 m tall.
 The flowers, with 6 petals, usually cover 1/2–5/6 of the stem.

 The crown of leaves is almost spherical in shape, the point of each leaf perfectly marking the shape of the imagined sphere.
 The leaves crown the trunk in a crowded whorl of long, wiry leaves.
 They are arranged in a spiral, forming an erect tuft when young and spreading as they mature, with the oldest leaves dying and forming a hanging skirt around the trunk.
 The blue-green needle-like leaves are typically 14 to 30 cm long and have a waxy coating.
 The leaves are softer and generally less rigid than other Xanthorrhoeas.
 Old leaves hang down forming a distinctive skirt-like feature that partly covers the fire-blackened trunk.
 X. australis flowers from July to December, but younger plants may flower in June.

-The common name grass tree is accurate as the trunks and branches of the tree varieties are literally made out of the leaf bases, not wood.
+The common name grass tree is approriate as the trunks and branches of the tree varieties are made out of the leaf bases, as upright grass branches are, not from wood.

 Grass trees are often very long-lived with some estimated to be 350 to 450 years old.